Volta Region : HAVE - The School of Joy

 Final Recipients

-The final recipients of the project will mainly be children with disabilities and their families, but the research and awareness-raising work will concern the communities as a whole and the authorities of the villages and the District.
+The final recipients of the project will mainly be disabled children and adolescents, but the research and awareness-raising work will concern the communities as a whole and the authorities of the villages and the District.

 In particular, 105 disabled children not attending the school are distributed in the area, of whom 42 live very far away from where the Centre will stand (around 5 km), therefore we have planned to buy a second-hand minivan to take them to the Centre and back home.